Get £7,500 off your heat pump installation with the BUS grant

 • Do you have enough space in your backyard/garden for a horizontal array?
 Or would you need a borehole installation?

 • Is your home currently well-insulated?
 If your home has a higher heat demand, you will likely require a larger system, which is more expensive to purchase, install, and run.
-It is recommended that if you are considering having a ground source heat pump installed that you first insulate your home to the highest possible degree.
+It is recommended that if you are considering having a ground source heat pump installed, you first insulate your home to the highest possible degree.

 The video below explains how a ground source heat pump works: